mggg/GerryChain/rx_migration_guide.md

 GerryChain.Graph object to create your Partition object.

-The advantage of #1 is that since you are dealing with a NetworkX.Graph object when you are making modifications, your legacy code
-(which is based on a GerryChain.Graph object being a subclass of a NetworkX.Graph object) will just work.
+Approach #1 is the most compatible with previous (legacy) workflows since, prior to release 1.0.0, GerryChain treated the `Graph` class as a  proper subclass of the NetworkX `Graph` class.

 Your code in this case would look something
 like: